Provincial Nominee Programs (PNPs)

 - Yukon

-How the Provincial Nominee Programs (PNP) works?
+How the Provincial Nominee Program (PNP) works?

 - would like to settle in a specific province or territory